Kenzothd/Project1-Exploding-Kittens-Card-Game/README.md

 ###### The Approach

 During the development, I employed the idea of object-oriented programming.
-Each card in the stack is an object with a unique property that it inherits from from its parent class.
+Each card in the stack is an object with a unique property that inherits from its parent class.
 The special attribute of the card will be revealed when it is played.
 By using this method, I can associate a specific procedure with an object, simplifying and ensuring my code remains comprehensive.

 # Disclaimer